-BLACK BRITISH THEATRE
+BLACK BRITISH THEATRE AND PERFORMANCE

-BADA’s four-week Black British Theatre course provides an overview of contemporary Black British theatre and performance.
+BADA’s four-week Black British Theatre and Performance course provides an overview of contemporary Black British theatre and performance.
 Play texts by major Black British Writers such as Roy Williams, Winsome Pinnock and debbie tucker green, will be analysed from social and cultural contexts framed by theories of identity, representation, nationalism, race, gender, sexuality and class.

 There will be twice-weekly theatre trips to watch performances at venues such as The National Theatre, Bush Theatre, Arcola Theatre and the Royal Court Theatre.
 There will also be visits to places of relevance to broaden the contexts of the course, such as The Black Cultural Archives, Talawa Theatre Company, The V&A Museum, and a theatre-focused tour of London by Black History Walks.

 The work of the course is evenly divided between academic work in the classroom and practical work/masterclasses in the studio.
 It appeals to a wide range of applicants from the undergraduate to the graduate level and to professionals at any stage in their career.

 The analytical modules will be taught by academics, directors and writers from the field of Black Theatre Studies.
 The practical element, which makes up for half of the course will be taught by directors, writers and dramaturgs, along with practitioners from the productions seen in the twice weekly visits.